mxomasuku/humanists_zim/posts/the-phobia-trapping-most-zimbabweans-in-religion.md

 ---
-title: The Phobia Trapping Most Zimbabweans In Religion
+title: The Phobia Trapping Most Zimbabweans In Religion that you are suffering from something else
 category: religion
 excerpt: What you think is faith may be a sign that you are suffering from something else
 featured: false